yosoufe/SFND_2D_Feature_Tracking/README.md

       * With GPU support: `cmake -DWITH_CUDA=ON .. && make`:

-         In case of GPU supports the extra following items would be available:
+         In case with of GPU support the extra following items would be available:

           * detectors: **ORB_CUDA** and **FAST_CUDA**
           * matcher: **MAT_BF_CUDA**